-- a) To engage in a continuing review of the financial and facilities situation at the College and to report this information to the campus community; - b) To monitor the financial condition of the College and the state of the College's facilities as compared to other institutions: - c) To advise the Administration on all financial and facilities matters that concern the members of the College community, such as the size of the College, the level of tuition and fees, the size and distribution, over broad categories, of the College budget, needs for new construction, renovation, and deferred maintenance on the campus, and long-range financial and facilities planning; - d) To recommend priorities for broad financial aggregates and ratios, and for construction, renovation and maintenance projects; - e) To hear and deal with related issues brought to the Committee by any member of the College Community. - 2.
-Reporting Frequency and Procedure - a) Meetings of the Committee will normally be open to all members of the College community.
-An agenda will be established for each meeting and distributed to Committee members and made available to members of the College community in advance of the meeting. - b) The Committee will appoint a Secretary who will keep minutes of each meeting. - c) The Official Meeting Minutes will be made available to members of the College community on a timely basis. - d) The Committee will report periodically to the campus community. - e) An annual report will be filed with the Faculty Council, the Administrative Advisory Committee, and the Staff Advisory Committee at the end of each academic year.
+- A. To engage in a continuing review of the financial and facilities situation at the College and to report this information to the campus community; - B. To monitor the financial condition of the College and the state of the College's facilities as compared to other institutions; - C. To advise the Administration on all financial and facilities matters that concern the members of the College community, such as the size of the College, the level of tuition and fees, the size and distribution, over broad categories, of the College budget, needs for new construction, renovation, and deferred maintenance on the campus, and long-range financial and facilities planning; - D. To recommend priorities for broad financial aggregates and ratios, and for construction, renovation and maintenance projects; - E. To hear and deal with related issues brought to the Committee by any member of the College Community.

+- A. Meetings of the Committee will normally be open to all members of the College community.
+An agenda will be established for each meeting and distributed to Committee members and made available to members of the College community in advance of the meeting. - B. The Committee will appoint a Secretary who will keep minutes of each meeting.

+- C. The Official Meeting Minutes will be made available to members of the College community on a timely basis. - D. The Committee will report periodically to the campus community. - E. An annual report will be filed with the Faculty Council, the Administrative Advisory Committee, and the Staff Advisory Committee at the end of each academic year.
 In addition, the annual report will be deposited in the College Archives. - 3.
 Membership, Membership Selection, Terms of Office, and Chairperson Selection